 Medical malpractice often results in devastating consequences for victims.
 Sometimes malpractice changes victims’ lives permanently.
 Although they are among the most respected members of society, doctors and other medical professionals can and do make mistakes.
 They are also sometimes negligent in their behavior.

-In his possession when arrested were three Schedule I or Schedule II drugs, which were the basis of the three felony charges.
+In his possession when arrested were three Schedule I or Schedule II drugs, which were the basis of the drug charges.
 The misdemeanor charge stems from a theft of medicine Dr. Mancoll allegedly committed earlier in 2021.
 According to various news reports, the victim of the drug theft was an unidentified woman.

 Drug Use and Medical Malpractice